 University of Albany

-At the University of Albany, students can study towards a Master of Arts in Criminal Justice.
-Students can choose from several concentrations; Justice Systems, IT, Problem Solving and Analysis, or Crime Causation, Prevention, and Intervention.
+Students can study for a Master of Arts in Criminal Justice at the University of Albany.
+Students can choose from several concentrations; Criminal Justice System, IT, Problem Solving and Analysis, Crime Causation, Prevention, and Intervention.

-Those that prefer to can also participate in an internship through this program.
+Those who prefer can also participate in an internship through this program.
 The recommended path for students that pursue an internship is to spend just as much time and effort on independent study.

-Students who want to go on to earn a Juris Doctor in Law at Albany Law School are able to follow this career path once they have completed the program successfully.
+Students who want to go on to earn a Juris Doctor in Law at Albany Law School can follow this career path once they have completed the program successfully.

 SUNY Brockport offers a Bachelor of Science in Criminal Justice.
-Internationally-recognized scholars and current outstanding practitioners in the field bring the real world to the classroom.
+Internationally recognized scholars and current outstanding practitioners in the field bring the real world to the classroom.
 The program’s curriculum focuses on theory and practice in criminal justice systems (policing, courts, corrections, juvenile justice, law, forensics, issues in forensic computing, and more).
-While enrolled in this program students are encouraged to pursue an internship, extracurricular activities, and even a study abroad session in Dublin or Waterford.
+While enrolled in this criminal justice program, students are encouraged to pursue an internship, extracurricular activities, and even a study abroad session in Dublin or Waterford.

-Students even have the option of pursuing a double major by combining Criminal Justice and Sociology, Psychology, Political Science, Health Care Studies (alcohol and substance abuse studies-clinical approach and Health Care Administration), and other related disciplines.
-Many students also seek to achieve their degree with other minor such as forensic science.
+Students can pursue a double major by combining Criminal Justice and Sociology, Psychology, Political Science, Health Care Studies (alcohol and substance abuse studies-clinical approach and Health Care Administration), and other related disciplines.
+Many students also seek to achieve their degrees with other minors, such as forensic science.

-Student association has been very active to provide extracurricular opportunities such as special lectures, job fair, crime lab visit, correctional facility visit, and firearm training.
-Whether they choose a double major or not, students in this program may be invited to join the Criminal Justice Honor Society.
+The student association has actively provided extracurricular opportunities such as special lectures, job fairs, crime lab visits, correctional facility visits, and firearm training.
+Whether they choose a double major or not, students in this criminal justice program may be invited to join the Criminal Justice Honor Society.

 Molloy College offers a Master of Science in Criminal Justice.
-There are six areas of focus the curriculum is based on, including Criminological Theory, Administration of Justice, and research & analytical methods.
-In order to graduate, students must complete a Master’s seminar on campus.
+The curriculum is based on six areas of focus, including Criminological Theory, Administration of Justice, and research & analytical methods.
+To graduate, students must complete a Master’s seminar on campus.

-- Credit Hours: 33 for Master’s program, 27 credits for BS/MS program (with classes being taken as an undergraduate that count toward the MS)
+- Credit Hours: 33 for Master’s degree program, 27 credits for BS/MS program (with classes being taken as an undergraduate that counts toward the MS)

-At Hilbert College, students can earn a Bachelor of Science in Criminal Justice.
-Their experiences in this program are extremely interactive.
-The curriculum relies heavily on ethics and corrections, criminology, and research methods.
+Students can earn a Bachelor of Science in Criminal Justice at Hilbert College.
+Their experiences in criminal justice programs are highly interactive.
+The curriculum relies heavily on ethics, corrections, criminology, and research methods.